 Families First Coronavirus Response Act Creates Significant Requirements for Small Employers

 Effective April 1, 2020, the Families First Coronavirus Response Act (“FFCRA”) requires employers with fewer than 500 employees to provide many new leave-related benefits.
-In the past week, the US Department of Labor (“DOL”) has issued multiple rounds of clarifications and FAQ in attempts to clarify the significant changes to the law and associated responsibilities for smaller employers.
+In the past week, the US Department of Labor (“DOL”) has issued multiple rounds of clarifications and FAQs to clarify the significant changes to the law and associated responsibilities for smaller employers.

 The most notable takeaways from the law and the DOL’s guidance are: